Vr3xMelab/Open-TestBed-Precise-Rotation/README.md

 - Launch cue scenes
 - Logs trial data to .csv for each participant

+## Directory Structure
+1. Unity_Project/
+Contains the full Unity project for the MR testbed.
+Includes scene files, prefabs for visual cues, scripts for rotation guidance, and parameterized settings.

+2. Arduino_Sketch/
+Contains the Arduino code used for interfacing with hardware components like rotary encoders.
+Includes the necessary libraries for encoding signal readings.

+3. UnityScriptReadEncoder.cs/
+Contains the Unity scripts used to process data from the rotary encoder.
+Includes code for reading encoder signals and translating them into usable data within the Unity environment.

+4. Hardware_Lists.pdf/
+A detailed list of all hardware components required for the testbed setup.
+Include specifications, model numbers, and suppliers for ease of replication.

+5. 3D_Printed_parts/
+Contains the STL files for 3D printed components used in the testbed.
+These files represent any physical housing, mounts, or supports required for the hardware setup.

+6. Video_Presentation/
+A video showcasing the functionality of the testbed and a demonstration of how it works.

+7. Researcher_Guide_PDF/
+A comprehensive PDF guide for researchers explaining how to set up, modify, and use the testbed.
+Includes installation instructions, software requirements, and how to run experiments with different cue configurations.

+8. Raw_Data/
+Contains raw experimental data collected from previous studies or testing.
+Could include CSV files or other formats, with information on user performance, cue effectiveness, and test conditions.

 ## Usage

 1. Clone repository
 2. Install driver for ESP32